-Seamus is from St. John’s, Newfoundland, and was raised in Goose Bay, Labrador.
-He studied politics at St. Francis Xavier University and University College Dublin and marketing strategies at the INSEAD Business School, near Paris.
+Minister O’Regan is from St. John’s, Newfoundland, and was raised in Goose Bay, Labrador.
+He studied politics at St. Francis Xavier University and University College Dublin and marketing strategies at the INSEAD Business School near Paris.

-He received his master of philosophy degree from the University of Cambridge, where he studied Indigenous participation in Canadian natural resource development.
+He received his master of philosophy degree from the University of Cambridge, where he wrote his dissertation on Indigenous participation in large-scale natural resource development.

 - Date modified: